-Starting from the 2020 financial period, the remuneration principles for Taaleri’s bodies, i.e. the Board of Directors and the CEO and Deputy CEO, are defined in the Remuneration Policy, which will be addressed for the first time in the Annual General Meeting 2020.
+Starting from the 2020 financial period, the remuneration principles for Taaleri’s bodies, i.e. the Board of Directors and the CEO and Deputy CEO, have been defined in the Remuneration Policy, which was addressed for the first time in the Annual General Meeting 2020.

 Forms of remuneration

 Taaleri’s remuneration scheme is based on the General Principles of Remuneration Schemes confirmed by the Board of Directors of Taaleri Plc.
 The remuneration scheme is separately confirmed for each calendar year by Taaleri Plc’s Board of Directors.
 If, during the financial period, fundamental changes occur within Taaleri Group or its operating environment, the Board of Directors of Taaleri Plc may revise the remuneration scheme, even in the middle of the year.
 Taaleri has a Remuneration Committee, comprising members of Taaleri Plc’s Board of Directors, which assists the Board in remuneration-related decision making.

 The aim of Taaleri Group’s remuneration schemes is to encourage and reward personnel for work that is in line with Taaleri’s valid strategy and for observing set rules, and to motivate them to make efforts for the success of Taaleri Group.

 The fixed component of remuneration is set based on professional experience, job description and responsibility.
 The fixed component of remuneration must always be so big that non-payment of the variable component of remuneration is not unreasonable.
 A competitive fixed component of remuneration also ensures the required high level of expertise of personnel.